Timothy Woods

 But it completely misses an important point.

 You will pretty much eliminate most carbs on the carnivore diet, especially the highly refined ones you find in bread and sugar.
-These refined carbs are the biggest culprit when it comes to causing serious blood sugar spikes that, in the long-term, can cause diabetes and heart disease [2].
+These refined carbs are the biggest culprit when it comes to causing serious blood sugar spikes that, in the long term, can cause diabetes and heart disease [3].

-I mentioned the fiber concern above as a general digestive concern, but some people also claim that a lack of fiber is linked to increased risk of cancer.
+I mentioned the fiber concern above as a general digestive concern, but some people also claim that a lack of fiber is linked to an increased risk of cancer.

 Also Read: How to Restart Eating Meat?